Dhartiii17/ExpenseTracker/README.md

 1.Create new .net mvc solution give it name as 'ExpenseTracker' 2.install the prerequisites step
-3.load the project step
-4.Go to appsettings.json file In this file change the server name as youre sql server management server name.
+3.Go to appsettings.json file In this file change the server name as youre sql server management server name.
-5.use command update-database in your package manager
+4.use command update-database in your package manager

+Some Screenshort of ExpenseTracke:--

+Dashboard:-